vazeri/Cueva-Digital/pages/PowerSupply/PowerSupply.md

 Every single file used to make the power supply is in my GitHub Repository feel free to use it at your discretion, hopefully you can do it better, smaller, cheaper, or why not even bigger!

-{% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
-I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
-If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
-I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

 ## Build the Theme